 For state schools the weighting involved calibration to counts of school year by gender, counts of pupils in schools with more than 20% of pupils getting free school meals and counts of pupils in schools in a rural area.
 This was done separately for each region.
 It was not possible to adjust for local authority counts as there were two local authorities in which no schools participated.
 However, instead counts of pupils in NUTS2 (Nomenclature of Territorial Units for Statistics) geographical areas were used as there was at least one responding school in each area.
 Independent schools were calibrated by counts of school year and gender.
+We explored the possibility of calibrating by region for independent schools but there were several regions with no independent school pupils in year 3-6 or 7-11 responding to the survey.
+It should be noted that results by region include pupils in independent schools but the data for independent school pupils has not been weighted by region.

-The population estimates are produced from DfE pupil population estimates from Edubase (2016/17).
-The sample for year 1 (2017/18) was drawn from 2016/17 school data because the sample was selected during the previous academic year so that CSPs could contact schools in advance of the fieldwork term.
+The population estimates for weighting are produced from DfE pupil population estimates from Edubase4 (2017/18).
+The sample for year 2 (2018/19) was drawn from 2017/18 school data because the sample was selected during the previous academic year so that APs could contact schools in advance of the fieldwork term.
 For consistency, the weighting was carried out using the same data which had been used for sampling.